PhilJG/baybayin/journal.md

+Oct 19
+Have fixed the typerror I this was the switch... let r = reviewedLetters.filter(x => x.reviewed === false);
+    to
+  let r = reviewedLetters.filter(x => x.reviewed == false);
+  Apparently strict equality worked whereas loose equality didn't.
+  Also move the randomeLetter selector down and attched to r instead of reviewedLetters

+  Added switch statement to matchAnswer() but not yet working.

 Oct 10
 Only false values now presented, true value still create an error.
 Now recieving a type error I believe this is because it is still filtering and presenting reviewed = true values.